-- (a) an officer or senior manager of the relevant Group Member; - (b) an auditor or member of an audit team conducting an audit of the relevant Group Member: - (c) a registered tax agent or BAS agent who provides tax or BAS services to the relevant Group Member; - (d) any other employee or officer of the relevant Group Member who has functions or duties relating to the tax affairs of that Group Member; or - (e) a person authorized by the relevant Group Member to receive disclosures.
+- (a) an officer or senior manager of the relevant Group Member; - (b) an auditor or member of an audit team conducting an audit of the relevant Group Member; - (c) a registered tax agent or BAS agent who provides tax or BAS services to the relevant Group Member; - (d) any other employee or officer of the relevant Group Member who has functions or duties relating to the tax affairs of that Group Member;

+or

+(e) a person authorized by the relevant Group Member to receive disclosures.

-In addition, an Eligible Tax Whistleblower can also make a Protected Tax Disclosure to the Commissioner of Taxation or an Australian lawyer.
+In addition, an Eligible Tax Whistleblower can also make a Protected Tax Disclosure to the Commissioner of Taxation, the Tax Practitioners Board, the Inspector-General of Taxation, the Australian Charities and Not-for-profits Commission, an Australian lawyer or a medical practitioner or psychologist.